MoCo Alumni Club

-As a museum of history, art, and culture, the Musée de société des Deux-Rives has a mandate to create, through its activities, a sense of local, regional, and national pride and ownership, especially regarding industrial heritage.
-The MUSO aims to organize presentations, promote, educate, and popularise subject matter with cultural, historic, and artistic content.
-It undertakes the conservation and management of collections pertaining to local history, and plays an active role in the social development of our milieu, especially in museum-oriented projects of a social nature.
+As a museum of history, art, and culture, the MUSO’s mandate is to create a sense of local, regional, and national pride, especially regarding our industrial heritage.
+The MUSO aims to promote, educate, and popularise subject matter with cultural, historic, and artistic interest.
+It undertakes the conservation and management of collections pertaining to local history, and plays an active role in the development of our milieu, especially in museum-related projects of social interest.

-Last year, the museum has inaugurated its very first permanent exhibition, MoCo: The Fabric of a Town, which relates the implantation of this gigantic textile factory, the Montreal Cotton Company (later Dominion Textile), in Salaberry-de-Valleyfield at the end of the 1800s, describing the impacts that the latter has had upon its territory and on the people inhabiting the town in the course of time.
+In 2014 the museum has inaugurated its very first permanent exhibition, MOCO: The Fabric of a Town, which tells the story of a gigantic textile factory, the Montreal Cotton Company (later Dominion Textile), in Salaberry-de-Valleyfield at the end of the 1800s, and how it impacted on the lives and culture of the local town folk and its region during that period.

-Thanks to the contribution of the Conférence régionale des élus (CRÉ) du Haut-Saint-Laurent, the MUSO has since then worked on the elaboration of a community of former MoCo workers.
-This project of museological social intervention aims to offer a cultural programing to its members, based on the sharing of memories and immaterial heritage, in order to restore a sense of pride towards a chapter of our local history that has scarcely received the attention it deserves.
+Thanks to contributions from the Conférence régionale des élus (CRÉ) du Haut-Saint-Laurent, the MUSO has been working hard at re-establishing a sense of community once shared by former workers of the Montreal Cotton Company.
+The project aims to offer cultural events to its members, based on the sharing of memories reflecting their heritage, and recall with pride a chapter of our local history that has scarcely received the attention it deserves.

 Benefits for its members

-Not only are the members invited to participate in a variety of cultural activities in relation to their former job at the coton factory, they also benefit of a member card which provides them with a free access to the museum, its exhibitions and activities at all times.
-They are also invited to take part in the museums permanent exhibition as ambassadors of the Montreal Cotton Company, in order to meet the visitors and to discuss with them about their true lived experience as textile workers in one of the biggest coton industries Canada has known to this day.
+Not only are members invited to participate in a variety of cultural activities relating to their former jobs at the cotton factory, they also benefit from a membership card which provides them with free access to the museum, its exhibitions and activities at all times.
+They are also invited to take part in the museums permanent exhibition as ambassadors of the Montreal Cotton Company, so they can meet with visitors and share with them their experiences as textile workers in one of the biggest cotton industries Canada has known to this day.
 A very interesting way to bring to life to this major exhibition, and to allow younger generations to discover the working and living conditions that their ancestor have gone through.

-Since its creation in summer 2014, the Alumni MoCo Club now counts more than 100 active members and keeps on growing on a daily basis.
-Now that it is well established within its own territory, the MUSO would like to expand the club and attempt to reach former coton workers that now live outside the area of Salaberry-de-Valleyfield, either because they have moved, or because they have later worked for other Dominion Textile industries present at the time in the province, such as Montreal, Sherbrooke, Drummondville, Magog, Trois-Rivières, Shawinigan and Montmorency.
-Therefore, the museums team would like to solicit the public’s collaboration by sharing this information with their entourage, either friends, family, colleagues, or members of an association they may be part of, in order to reach as many people as possible.
+Since its creation in the summer of 2014, the MOCO Alumni Club now boasts more than 120 active members and keeps on growing every day.
+Now that it is well established locally, the MUSO would like to expand the club and attempt to reach former cotton workers that no longer live in the area.
+Some may have moved on to work in other textile plants still active at that time, in places such as Montreal, Sherbrooke, Drummondville, Magog, Trois-Rivières, Shawinigan and Montmorency.
+The museum needs the public’s support to help find surviving workers and their families by sharing this information with their friends, family, colleagues or members of an association they may be part of, in order to reach as many people as possible.